 If you are paid or credited taxable bonus shares, the company issuing the shares should provide you with a dividend statement indicating the share value that is subject to tax.
-A company should also have informed you if it issued tax-free bonus shares out of a share premium account.
+A company should also advise you when it issues tax-free bonus shares out of a share premium account.